yodo-dev/frontend_boilerplate-zustand/README.md

-# Frontend Boilerplate - Redux Toolkit
+# Frontend Boilerplate - Zustand & TanStack Query

-A modern, production-ready React boilerplate built with TypeScript, Vite, Redux Toolkit, and Tailwind CSS v4.
+A modern, production-ready React boilerplate built with TypeScript, Vite, Zustand, TanStack Query, and Tailwind CSS v4.
 This boilerplate provides a solid foundation for building scalable React applications with authentication, state management, form handling, and more.

 ## 🚀 Features